Purina Pro Plan Select (Dry)

 In addition, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

-And lastly, the minerals listed in many of these recipes do not appear to be chelated.
+Next, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
 Non-chelated minerals are usually associated with lower quality dog foods.

 The Bottom Line

-Judging by its ingredients alone, Purina Pro Plan Select dog food looks like an average dry product.
+Judging by its ingredients alone, Purina Pro Plan Select Dog Food looks like an below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.